hleb-kastseika/sf-project-deployment/README.md

 32. permission sets

 ### Salesforce Continuous Integration
-The [sf-ci](https://github.com/gleb-kosteiko/sf-project-deployment/tree/master/sf-ci) folder contains different aproaches for organization of continious integration process on your Salesforce project.
+The [sf-ci](https://github.com/hleb-kastseika/sf-project-deployment/tree/master/sf-ci) folder contains different aproaches for organization of continious integration process on your Salesforce project.

 ---

-**Copyright © Gleb Kosteiko**
+**Copyright © Hleb Kastseika**

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the [COPYING](https://raw.githubusercontent.com/gleb-kosteiko/sf-project-deployment/master/copying.txt) file for more details.
+See the [COPYING](https://raw.githubusercontent.com/hleb-kastseika/sf-project-deployment/master/copying.txt) file for more details.